 What is DemoFest, and how is it structured?

 DemoFest is a showcase of technology-based learning and performance support projects with a special focus on not just the projects themselves but also the results they’ve produced.
 This event offers you an amazing opportunity to see a wide variety of projects and talk to the designers and developers about the tools, technologies, and processes they used to build them.

 Much like a science fair, DemoFest is arranged with a table for each project being shown.
 The developers and/or designers of each project will be right there to answer any questions you might have about the challenge they were trying to solve, the project design they chose, the development and implementation processes they used, and the results they found once the project was launched.
 In many cases they’ll even be able to give you a hands-on demonstration.

 Feel free to browse all the projects on display or just pick and choose the ones you’re most interested in.

 DemoFest will be held Thursday, October 21, 2021, 4:00p – 6:00p.

 Yes.
 This opportunity to share your knowledge and expertise, as well as learn from your industry peers, can only be found at Learning Guild events.

 How is DemoFest different from other project showcases?

 DemoFest is a place to view actual learning solutions demonstrated by the people who designed and built them.
-Unlike poster sessions at other conferences that usually contain cardboard and paper displays of a course’s features, DemoFest instead offers you the opportunity to see the actual projects themselves and to talk to the developers and designers that built them.
+Unlike the poster sessions at other conferences that are usually comprised of cardboard-and-paper displays of a course’s features, DemoFest instead offers you the opportunity to see the actual projects themselves, talk to the developers and designers, and have a chance to interact with the solutions.
 It’s also important to note that DemoFest is NOT a vendor product showcase where solutions are sold to you.
-It’s instead a peer-to-peer opportunity to explore what others in the industry are working on, and learn from one another’s experiences.
+Instead, it’s a peer-to-peer opportunity to explore what others in the industry are working on and learn from one another’s experiences.